foureyes/csci-ua.0479-spring2020-001/slides/mongo/design.md

 In relational databases, __referential integrity__ between two tables is maintained via __foreign key constraints__. __In Mongo DB, however...__  &rarr;

 * {:.fragment} we'll likely still _want_ documents to be related to each other in some way, but we don't have foreign keys 😲!
-* {:.fragment} instead, in MongoDB, relationships between documents can set up by: &rarr;
+* {:.fragment} instead, in MongoDB, relationships between documents can be set up by: &rarr;
 	1. embedding (that is, one document contains one or more other documents)
 	2. linking (...one document references another document by id)
-    	* {:.fragment} seems familiar, eh?

 </section>